yashasvij-19/yashasvij-19/README.md

 ## ABOUT ME:

--  I took a year long part-time Full Stack Web Development course at Masai School, from July 2021 to July 2022.
+-  I took a year long, part-time Full Stack Web Development course at Masai School, from July 2021 to July 2022.

 -  Goals: Learn more programming languages,explore and learn about the stock market,